 - 1. investigator's duty to retain unused material (detailed knowledge not required), prosecutor's duty of disclosure and the test for determining whether unused material should be disclosed by the prosecution - 2. time limits for prosecution disclosure, applications to compel prosecution to disclose and the continuing duty to review - 3. defence duties of disclosure, defence statements and consequences of defence disclosure failures - 4. public interest immunity and third party disclosure - 1.
-Examinable material on the investigators' duty to retain unused material, the prosecutor's duty of disclosure and the test for determining whether unused material should be disclosed by the prosecution will consist of the statutory regime and the common law, commencement dates, the investigation stage, responsibilities of investigators and disclosure officers, the duty to record and retain material, the duty to reveal material to the prosecutor, the responsibilities of the prosecutor to review material, disclosure post-charge but prior to statutory obligation, the statutory test for initial disclosure, service of schedules and prosecution obligations in summary trials.
+Examinable material on the investigators' duty to retain unused material, the prosecutor's duty of disclosure and the test for determining whether unused material should be disclosed by the prosecution will consist of the statutory regime and the common law, commencement dates, the investigation stage, responsibilities of investigators and disclosure officers, the duty to record and retain material, the duty to reveal material to the prosecutor, responsibilities of the prosecutor to review material, pre-charge engagement, disclosure post-charge but prior to statutory obligation, the statutory test for initial disclosure, service of schedules and the nature of the prosecution's obligations in summary trials.
 The relevant material is addressed in paragraph D9.2, the first sub-paragraph of D9.4, D9.6, D9.8, the first five sub-paragraphs of D9.10 (up to 'para.
-5.6'), D9.12-9.16 and D9.18-9.22 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on time limits for prosecution disclosure, applications to compel the prosecution to disclose and the continuing duty to review will consist of time limits for disclosure, continuing duty to review: secondary disclosure, and defence applications for prosecution disclosure.
-The relevant material is addressed in paragraphs D9.23 D9.27 of Blackstone's Criminal Practice 2021. - 3.
-Examinable material on defence duties of disclosure, defence statements, and consequences of defence disclosure failures will consist of the defence statement, alibi, notification of details of defence witnesses, defence statements in cases tried summarily, defence statements in cases tried in the Crown Court, time limits, and sanctions for failure in providing defence materials.
-The relevant material is addressed in paragraphs D9.29, D9.30, D9.34, D9.37, D9.38 and D9.40-9.43 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on public interest immunity and third party disclosure will consist of the practice and procedure of investigators, obligations of prosecutors and pre-trial disclosure of third party material.
-The relevant material is addressed in D9.49, the first sub-paragraph of D9.55, the first sub-paragraph of D9.71 up to ECHR, Article 6 (R(AL))' and D15.79 of Blackstone's Criminal Practice 2021.
+5.6'), D9.12-9.17 and D9.19-9.23 of Blackstone's Criminal Practice 20222023. - Examinable material on time limits for prosecution disclosure, applications to compel the prosecution to disclose and the continuing duty to review will consist of time limits for disclosure, continuing duty to review, and defence applications for disclosure from the prosecution.
+The relevant material is addressed in paragraphs D9.24-9.28 of Blackstone's Criminal Practice 20222023. - 3.
+Examinable material on defence duties of disclosure, defence statements, and consequences of defence disclosure failures will consist of the defence statement, alibi, notification of details of defence witnesses, defence statements in cases tried summarily, time limits regarding defence statements in cases tried in the Crown Court, and sanctions for failure in providing defence materials.
+The relevant material is addressed in paragraphs D9.30, D9.31, D9.34, D9.35, D9.38, D9.39 and D9.41-9.44 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on public interest immunity and third party disclosure will consist of public interest immunity, practice and procedure of investigators, obligations of prosecutors, and pre-trial disclosure of third party material.
+The relevant material is addressed in D9.50, the first sub-paragraph of D9.56, the first sub-paragraph of D9.72 up to '... under the ECHR, Article 6 (R(AL))', and D15.79 of Blackstone's Criminal Practice 20222023.